IslandsLab/NLP-Disaster/README.md

 <a name="citation"></a>
 ## Citation

-For any use of this code, please cite our paper as:
+For any use of this code, please cite our papers as:

 <cite>Ponce-López, Víctor and Spataru, Catalina.
 Social Media Data Analysis Framework for Disaster Response.
 Research Square preprint, Under Review at Discover Artificial Intelligence, Springer Nature, 2022.
 [DOI: 10.21203/rs.3.rs-1370942/v1](https://doi.org/10.21203/rs.3.rs-1370942/v1) </cite>

+<cite>Ponce Lopez, Victor and Spataru, Catalina.
+Behaviour in social media for floods and heat waves in disaster response via Artificial Intelligence.
+ArXiv preprint, Under Review at PLoS ONE, 2022.
+[DOI: 10.48550/arXiv.2203.08753](https://arxiv.org/abs/2203.08753) </cite>